 A noted human geneticist, Dr. Zinn began his research career working in protein synthesis before earning his M.D. and Ph.D. degrees from UT Southwestern.
 He later completed postdoctoral training in human and mouse genetics as a Damon Runyon-Walter Winchell Cancer Research Fellow at the Massachusetts Institute of Technology.
 He returned to UT Southwestern in 1993 as an independent postdoctoral fellow and joined the faculty in 1996.

 Dr. Zinn, who is also a Professor with the Eugene McDermott Center for Human Growth and Development, and his laboratory discovered the genetic basis of an inherited form of obesity and recently identified the cause of a rare genetic disorder affecting multiple organs, including skin and the immune system.

 Dean, UTSW School Of Health Professions & Professor

-Holder of the Arnold N. and Carol S. Ablon Professorship in Biomedical Science
+- Arnold N. and Carol S. Ablon Professorship in Biomedical Science

 As Dean of the UT Southwestern School of Health Professions, Jon Williamson, Ph.D., is responsible for overseeing the school’s academic programs, budget and finances, strategic planning, clinical operations, and research programs.
 He has previously served as Interim Dean, Chair of the Department of Health Care Sciences, Assistant Dean for Research, Associate Dean for Academic Affairs, as well as the Director of a Center for Interdisciplinary Research and a Center for Teaching and Learning.